 The manufacture of Unani drugs is regulated through Drugs and Cosmetics Act, 1940, as amended from time to time.
 India is one of the major worldwide exporters of raw medicinal and aromatic plants and processed plant-based drugs.
 Government of India has been taking various initiatives to improve the standard of herbal drugs, and promote the drug industry by implementing certain Acts and Rules in consonance with the global standards for natural products.
 There is a statutory requirement to seek consultative technical advice in the matters of regulation and quality control of Ayurveda, Siddha and Unani drugs.
-In order to advise the Government in such policy matters of Ayurveda, Siddha and Unani drugs, the Central Government, as per the provisions of Drugs & Cosmetics Act, 1940, has set up an advisory body of experts and representatives from different stakeholders' groups called as 'Ayurveda Siddha Unani Drugs Technical Advisory Board (ASUDTAB)'.
+The Central Government, as per the provisions of Drugs & Cosmetics Act, 1940, has set up an advisory body of experts and representatives from different stakeholders' groups called 'Ayurveda Siddha Unani Drugs Technical Advisory Board (ASUDTAB)'.
 The Board consists of twenty expert members with Director General of Health Services as its chairman.
 It is mandatory to bring regulatory issues of ASU drugs before the Board for advice and recommendations based on broad consultation.
 Framing of new provisions as well as amendment of existing provisions for regulation of ASU drugs always requires advice of the ASUDTAB.
 There is significant representation of Unani System of Medicine in the Board with the nomination of four members, namely Chairman of Unani Pharmacopoeia Committee, a Professor of Ilmul Advia, a drug manufacturer and a practitioner of notable professional standing.
 Regulatory reforms for drugs of Indian Medicine including those of Unani System of Medicine is a continuing agenda for ASUDTAB, and on its advice Central Government has taken a number of steps for improving the quality control situation in the country.
 The major legislations are as follows:

-- Indian Drugs & Cosmetics Act, 1940 with the amendment of the Act in 1964 for manufacture, sale and quality control of Unani as well as Ayurveda and Siddha drugs. - Food Safety and Standards Act, 2006 to regulate the safety and standards of food items etc. - Drugs & Magic Remedies (Objectionable Advertisements) Act, 1954 to prevent the misleading advertisements of certain cure claims on specific disease condition.
+• Indian Drugs & Cosmetics Act, 1940 with amendment in 1964 for manufacture, sale and quality control of Unani as well as Ayurveda and Siddha drugs

-- Biological Diversity Act, 2002 for conservation, sustainable utilization and equitable sharing of benefits. - Indian Forest Act, 1927 to conserve medicinal plant species used in medicine.
+- Food Safety and Standards Act, 2006 to regulate safety and standards of food items etc. - Drugs & Magic Remedies (Objectionable Advertisements) Act, 1954 to prevent misleading advertisements of certain cure claims on specific disease condition - Biological Diversity Act, 2002 for conservation, sustainable utilization and equitable sharing of benefits - Indian Forest Act, 1927 to conserve medicinal plant species used in medicine

-There are about 459 licensed pharmacies manufacturing Unani drugs in various parts of the country.
-Besides, Indian Medicines Pharmaceutical Corporation Limited (IMPCL), Mohan (Uttarakand)-a Government of India Enterprises-is one of the major manufacturing units of Unani drugs, which caters to the needs of the Government dispensaries and hospitals.
+There are 505 licensed pharmacies manufacturing Unani drugs in various parts of the country.
+Besides, Indian Medicines Pharmaceutical Corporation Limited (IMPCL), Mohan (Uttarakand) - a Government of India Enterprises - is one of the major manufacturing units of Unani drugs, which caters to the needs of the Government dispensaries and hospitals.
 Unani pharmacies run by the State Governments are also functioning in Uttar Pradesh, Madhya Pradesh, Andhra Pradesh, Karnataka and Tamil Nadu.
 For the Unani pharmacies, GMP Certificate is mandatory.
 Some renowned Unani pharmacies are as follows: